Codelab-Davis/codelab-ui-components/CONTRIBUTING.md

     - All PRs must reference a GitHub issue (e.g., "Fixes #123").
     - PRs without a corresponding issue number will not be reviewed.
 2. **Branching**:
-    - First, fork the `codelab-ui-components` repository and create a branch there.
-Once you think you are finished and ready, open a PR from your forked branch to Codelab's main repository.
     - All branch names should start with YOUR name in order for Codelab to recognize your contribution.
     - Use descriptive branch names (e.g., `Aaryan/add-slider`, `Nandini/typo-in-readme`).
 3. **Commit Messages**: